 The other day I ran into an old coworker from my days in retail.

-When I told her of my name change, however, she gave me a compliment I hear all too frequently, but one I am glad to hear personally, “You’re not like other trans people I knew.”
+When I told her of my name change, however, she gave me a compliment I hear all too frequently, but one I am glad to hear personally, “You’re not like other ‘trans’ people I knew.”

 She gave me praise that I try to live my life as an ordinary man, not live my life as a transgender.

 Transsexuals, on the other hand, just want to live as ordinary, assimilating members of the opposite sex; we want our actions to shine, not our sex changes.
 We just want to live our lives as normal people, not as stand-out freak shows.
+Yes, we still respect if not celebrate diversity; we just refuse to reduce ourselves to the caricatures transgenders make themselves out as.

-A lot of this philosophy roots from very early in my sex change; my parents wanted me to concurrently resocialize to live a man during and after my sex change, and not live openly as a transgender.
+A lot of this philosophy roots from very early in my sex change; my parents wanted me to resocialize to live as a man during and after my sex change, and not live openly as a transgender.
 We can argue all day what it means to be a man, but it’s also another reason why I call myself transsexual: my sense of identity has never changed, only that my body has.
 It’s why I simply wanted to masculinize my name, rather than go with a new one.
 It’s why I insist people see me as a man, rather than call myself a “transsexual man”.

 Now, I understand it looks hypocritical that offline I don’t wear being transsexual on my sleeve, but here on my blog I point out my transsexualism in most blog posts.
 That’s because this blog is about my life after my sex change, and how that experience often influences my opinions, values, and decisions.
 When I am out and about, it’s one thing; when I am online, it’s a different game I play.